madewokherd/ALttPDoorRandomizer/docs/Customizer.md

 #### limit_crossed

 `limit_crossed` should be used to limit how many overworld edge transitions end up connecting cross-world.
 This value can be set to any non-negative integer.
 A value of 0 means no edges will be cross-world, except for edges that are forced cross-world (either by the previous step or a result of some combination of OWR settings).
-This option only takes effect if `ow_crossed: unrestricted` is in the `settings` section.
+This option only takes effect in `Unrestricted` Crossed setting.

+#### undefined_chance

+`undefined_chance` should be used to determine how to handle all the remaining overworld edge transitions that aren't explicitly defined in the earlier steps.
+This represents the percent chance an edge will be cross-world.
+This value can be set from 0 to 100 (default is 50).
+A value of 0 means there is a 0% chance it will be cross-world.
+This option only takes effect under two mode combinations:
+- 1: `Unrestricted` Crossed with a `Vanilla` OW Layout
+- 2: `Grouped` Crossed

+#### (Grouped specific options)

+All four options available in the `ow-tileflips` section below are also available for `Grouped`, but must be defined under the `ow-crossed` section.
+In addition to the previous `undefined_chance`, the three other subsections are: `force_flip`, `force_no_flip`, and `force_together`.
+For more information about these sections, see the `ow-tileflips` section below.

 ### ow-whirlpools